 ‘Ol Man River at Cairo, Illinois

 This is Part 15, and the penultimate entry, in my Bermuda trip report series.
 In my last entry, we rolled in to the end of the National Road in Vandalia, Illinois.
-This post will cover our final sretch of actual driving, the 605 miles from Vandalia to our home in the northern suburbs of Dallas.
+This post covers our final stretch of actual driving; the 605 miles from Vandalia to our home in the northern suburbs of Dallas.
 I love road trips and all, but as you get closer and closer to the end of one, you really start getting the feeling of just wanting to get home.
-As a result, this last stretch would mostly be straight driving, though we did plan a short detour for one final stop at the confluence of the Mississippi and Ohio Rivers (we came all this way, so figured we might as well see it).
+As a result, this last stretch would mostly be straight driving.
+We did, however, plan a short detour for one final stop at the confluence of the Mississippi and Ohio Rivers.
+(We came all this way, so figured we might as well see it.)

 NOTE: I realized, once again, that I’ve been forgetting to include links to my Flickr page for those who would like to see the raw, unedited photos of our trip.
 Just so I don’t forget again, I’m including them below, along with links to today’s content:

 For a primer on our entire trip, head over to my Bermuda trip report introduction and index.

 Sunday, May 25, 2014 (Continued)

 Departure: Vandalia, Illinois; Scheduled: 2:45p; Actual: 3:42p

 Arrival: Jonesboro, Arkansas; Scheduled: 8:11p; Actual: 9:05p

 Distance: 301.2 miles; 3,425.0 miles cumulative